TobyKal/chat_with_paper/README.md

-Certainly!
-Here's your README with some added emojis to enhance the visual appeal:

----

 # Chat with Paper: LLM Development Semi-sucess 📚🤖

 **Update**: This repo’s on pause ⏸.
 I’ve teamed up with Langchain for a new chapter.
 But this place?
 It’s a snapshot of my LLM journey. 📸